akrantz01/multiplayer-game-server/README.md

-# Massively Multiplayer Online Game Server
+# Multiplayer Game Server
-A simple massively multiplayer online game server written in Golang 1.11 and designed for use in JavaScript ES6.
+A simple multiplayer game server written in Golang 1.11 and designed for use in JavaScript ES6.

 ## Get the Server
 ### Option 1